-ALI is an evidence-based identity development program that seeks to drive a paradigm shift that transforms how youth of African descent see their world and their possibilities by first transforming how they see themselves, and the continent of Africa.
+ALI is an evidence-based identity development program that seeks to drive a paradigm shift that transforms how youth of African descent see their world and their possibilities by first transforming how they see themselves, their past, present, and future.
 ALI aims to improve outcomes for Black teenagers by instilling cultural pride, increasing self-awareness, and facilitating critical thinking.
 The program has three parts and culminates in a birthright trip to Ghana.

 Part one: Where do I come from?

 Teens begin the journey of self-discovery by taking an African Ancestry DNA test, learning about Africans and the continent of Africa, and hypothesizing what their ancestral DNA results will be.
 The teens then participate in an overnight educational trip to Washington, D.C. with guided tours of Howard University, the National Museum of African American History and Culture and the Smithsonian National Museum of African Art.
 Teens also participate in a unique critical thinking experience curated by world-class Egyptologist, Anthony Browder.

 Part two: Where am I now?

 While their African Ancestry DNA results are being analyzed, ALI Scholars will begin Part 2 of ALI: Influencer Academy™ and participate in a customized world-class training course called Crucial Conversations™, which is used in 300 of the Fortune 500 companies.
 Teens will learn and practice the growth mindset, skill set and habit-set necessary to improve self-awareness, critical thinking, decision-making, relationship skills, and accountability.
 ALI Scholars will experience the arts through an African movement workshop led by Black actors and playwrights and an off-Broadway play that is by, for, and about the beauty of the Black experience.

 Part three: Where can I grow from here?